facebook/flow/website/en/docs/types/functions.md

 foo([]);
 ```

-Another limitaion is on the range of predicates that can be encoded.
+Another limitation is on the range of predicates that can be encoded.
 The refinements
 that are supported in a predicate function must refer directly to the value that
 is passed in as an argument to the respective call.